 Ease of Ordering/Gimmicks: ★★★★☆.
 I love that I can order from Rocky Mountain and they have quick shipping.
 I love even more that it is free shipping.
 I get a little overwhelmed with how many different lines, and kits that they offer.

-Melaleuca is one of the oldest MLMs out there and started in 1985.
-They have a lot of different products from weight loss to windex to essential oils.
+Melaleuca has a lot of different products from weight loss to windex to essential oils.
 Instead of trying to be the best in one category, Melaleuca ends up being OK in lots of categories.
 They sell Essential Oils under the brand Pure Essential Oils.
-Weirdly, Melaleuca is an MLM but doesn’t admit to being one.
-Their prices are high, they require you to join the MLM to purchase, require you to set up an autoship subscription to purchase.
-And they test on animals!
+Weirdly, Melaleuca requires you to be a member to purchase.
+Their prices are high, and they require you to be a member to purchase.

 Quality: ★★★☆☆.
 Melaleuca oils are good quality.
 But Melaleuca doesn’t share the GCMS reports of their oils on their website.

 Price: ★★★☆☆.
 They call themself a selling club but that just means you can’t shop directly and have to use “the person who referred you” to melaleuca to shop.
 This indirect shopping increases prices.

 Ease of Ordering/Gimmicks: ★★☆☆☆.The require you to join the MLM and require you to set up an autoship subscription to purchase.
 Their selection is limited.
 They force you to buy $50 a month of things that you may not need just to fill the quota.

 Education: ★★★☆☆.
 They have limited information on their website about EO usage and blends.